 Following our behavioural paradigm (Madan et al., 2012), we used intentional instructions to maximise the potential of association memories to emerge (Hockley and Cristi, 1996).
-Experiments 1 and 2 confirmed emotional impairment of association-memory alongside item-memory enhancement (Experiment 2), using a modified procedure of Madan et al. (2012).
-As our predictions included different response profiles in putatively adjacent MTL regions-amygdala, hippocampus, and MTL-cortex-we scanned the MTL using high-resolution fMRI in Experiment 3.
+Experiments 1 and 2 confirmed emotional impairment of association-memory alongside item-memory enhancement (Experiment 2), using a procedure modified of Madan et al. (2012).
+As our predictions included different response profiles in putatively adjacent MTL regions-amygdala, hippocampus, and MTL-cortex-we scanned the MTL using highresolution fMRI in Experiment 3.
 This experiment tests the disruption and bypassing hypotheses with respect to the predicted roles of the MTL regions during encoding of emotional versus neutral associations.

-2. Materials and Methods
+Materials and methods

-- The study was approved by the local ethics committee, Board of Physicians, Hamburg, Germany.
-All participants gave written informed consent for this study and received monetary reimbursement (10 €/h).
-Figure 1 gives an overview of the common features of all three experiments. - 208 2.1.
+The study was approved by the local ethics committee, Board of Physicians, Hamburg, Germany.
+All participants gave written informed consent for this study and received monetary reimbursement (10 $\mathbb{C}$ /h).
+Fig. 1 gives an overview of the common features of all three experiments.

 Experiment 1: Adaptation of Madan et al.'s (2012) procedure for fMRI

 Several extensive changes were necessary to adapt the original task (Exp.
 1 of Madan et al., 2012) for fMRI.
 Briefly, the original procedure was a verbal paired-associates task, presenting arousing negative and non-arousing neutral words in all possible pairings (pure negative, pure neutral, and mixed pairs).
-Participants had been explicitly instructed to learn these as pairs and were tested with cued-recall after each of 8 sets of 8 pairs.
+Participants had been explicitly instructed to learn these as pairs and were tested with cued recall after each of 8 sets containing 8 pairs.
 This was followed by a final freerecall test of all words.
 Adapting this paradigm for fMRI, we used emotional pictures instead of words, known to elicit more reliable BOLD responses (Kensinger and Schacter, 2006b).
-Furthermore, the two stimuli of a pair were presented simultaneously to avoid problems with deconvolution of BOLD responses to individual pictures within each pair in the later fMRI task, and to allow meaningful saccadic eye-tracking recordings.
-To emulate cued recall but avoid vocal recordings in the scanner, participants were first asked to covertly recall the associate of the single probe picture and to make a judgment-of-memory (JoM) with a 2-AFC button-press.
-This was followed by 5-alternative-forced-choice (5-AFC) associative recognition.
-2.1.1.
-Participants.
-A total of 42 healthy male volunteers participated in Experiment 1.
-Participants were right-handed, had normal or corrected-to-normal vision, and reported no past or present psychiatric or neurological disorders.
-Considering the planned fMRI study (Experiment 3), we selected only males to avoid possible gender-specific lateralization of amygdala activations in tasks involving emotional materials (e.g., Cahill et al., 2004).
-Data from 6 participants had to be excluded due to below-chance accuracy in the 5-AFC associative recognition task.
-The final group contained 36 participants.
+Furthermore, the two stimuli of a pair were presented simultaneously to avoid problems with deconvolution of BOLD responses to individual pictures within each pair in the later fMRI task, and to allow meaningful saccadic eyetracking recordings.
+To emulate cued recall but avoid vocal recordings in the scanner, participants were first asked to covertly recall the associate of the single probe picture and to make a judgment-ofmemory (JoM) with a 2-AFC button-press.
+This was followed by 5alternative-forced-choice (5-AFC) associative recognition.